Keeping scenic highways scenic

 Clearcuts along Oregon’s popular scenic highways have never been popular with the public, tourists or those who cater to tourists.
-That’s why private forestlands adjacent to one of Oregon’s 30 designated scenic highways face additional rules to help preserve a forested view from the road.
-Essentially, the general public spoke up and said, “We don’t want to see clearcuts right down to the road,” and Oregon’s forest practice rules honor that sentiment.
+Private forestland adjacent to any one of Oregon’s 29 designated scenic highways face additional rules to help preserve a forested view from the road.

-Buffer the highway.
-A harvest along a scenic highway must include a buffer of trees 150 feet wide along the roadside.
-When new trees behind the buffer have grown to at least 10 feet tall, trees in the original buffer may be harvested.
+Two-stage visual buffer: A timber harvest along a scenic highway must include a buffer of trees 150 feet wide along the roadside, with at least 50 trees per acre.
+When new trees planted behind the buffer have grown to at least 10 feet tall, trees in the original buffer may be harvested.
 Alternatively, a landowner can choose to do the reverse.
-Either way, the harvest has to happen in two parts.
+Either way, the harvest must happen in two parts.

-Debris: Logging residuals from a harvest along a scenic highway must be removed quickly.
+Debris: Logging residuals from a timber harvest along a scenic highway must be removed within 30 days.

-Reforestation: In a scenic corridor, replanting of a harvest site must happen within one year of harvest, rather than the usual two years.
+Reforestation: In a scenic corridor, replanting new trees to replace those cut down must happen within one year of harvest, rather than the usual two years.